SpinWaveGenie/SHUG2015Tutorial/Example02/VillainModel.md

 example files are [here](Villain)

 This example studies the  generalized Villain model, calculating the FM, SC1 and SC2 phases discussed in [J. Phys.: Condens.
 Matter 21 216001](http://iopscience.iop.org/0953-8984/21/21/216001).
+Please open it in a new window or tab, as ffigures and equations mentioned below are from this paper.

 FM phase

-In this first example, we verify that SpinWaveGenie matches the analytical expression for the energies (eqn.
+In this first example, we verify that SpinWaveGenie matches the analytical expression for the spin wave energies (eqn.
 21) and intensities (eqn.
-23).
+23) of the FM phase.

 FMDispersion.cpp
 ```cpp